kessio/blogApp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I give credit to my coding partner [@Shuhad786](https://github.com/Shuhad786) who's insight helped in making tis project a success
+I give credit to my coding partner [@Shuhad786](https://github.com/Shuhad786) who's insight helped in making this project a success

 <p align="right">(<a href="#readme-top">back to top</a>)</p>